Mediacauseagency/Classy/README.md

 [Classy API](http://go.stayclassy.org/hs-fs/hub/190333/file-1586506388-pdf/StayClassy_API_v1.1_FINAL_%281%29.pdf)

+Want a customized version for your site?
+Reach out to us at [web@mediacause.org](mailto:web@mediacause.org)

 ## Installation

 Upload the Classy plugin to your blog, activate it, then enter your API Token and CID in the Classy menu.